hreikin/streamlit-uploads-library/README.md

 ### Library View

-- `directory` (str): A str() of the path to the folder containing the library images, for example, "assets".
+- `directory` (required): A str() of the path to the folder containing the library images, for example, "assets".
-- `file_extensions` (tuple): A tuple() containing strings of the file extensions to include in the library, default is (".png", ".jpg", ".jpeg").
+- `file_extensions` (optional): A tuple() containing strings of the file extensions to include in the library, default is (".png", ".jpg", ".jpeg").
-- `image_alignment` (str): A str() with the CSS keyword that is used to align the images and details columns.
+- `image_alignment` (optional): A str() with the CSS keyword used to align the images and details columns.
-- `number_of_columns` (int): An int() defining the number of required columns, default is 5.
+- `number_of_columns` (optional): An int() defining the number of required columns, default is 5.
-- `show_details` (bool): A bool() to show or hide the file and edit details, False hides them, default is True to show them.
+- `show_details` (optional): A bool() to show or hide the file and edit details, False hides them, default is True to show them.
-- `uid` (str): A str() containing a unique identifier allowing you to create multiple libraries on the same page containing the same images.
+- `uid` (optional): A str() containing a unique identifier allowing you to create multiple libraries on the same page containing the same images.

 ```python
 import streamlit as st